 (2) A notice or document required by these rules to be given by the Board to a person may be given to the person at the person’s address as last known to the Board.

-23. Board may excuse noncompliance
+23. Board may excuse non-compliance

 If the Board determines that, in a particular case, it is not practicable for a person to comply with any of these rules or that there are other special circumstances, the Board may excuse a person from complying with that rule to the extent and subject to any conditions determined by the Board.